alexelcodes/embedded-linux/projects/rpi-gpio-events-debounce/README.md

 GPIO event handling project using `libgpiod`, POSIX threads, and C on Raspberry Pi.

-The project detects button events using GPIO edge interrupts and filters switch bouncing with a simple software debounce mechanism.
+The project detects button events using GPIO edge detection and filters switch bouncing with a simple software debounce mechanism.

 ---